-- We publish achievement data showing how pupils with different characteristics are performing. - We have published clear plans in the Trust and School Improvement Plans to show our focus on pupils with different characteristics. - We collect data and adjust programmes where necessary, to ensure pupils with different characterises can access educational visits and extra-curricular activities. - We have provided post 16 students with bursaries to support their studies. - We have supported PP and SEND children during lockdown by having them in school and ensuring their have electronic devices to work on.
-To date the Trust has provided over 2,500 electronic devices for use by children.
+- We publish to Trustees and Governors achievement data showing how pupils with different characteristics are performing. - We have published clear plans in the Trust and School Improvement Plans to show our focus on pupils with different characteristics. - We collect data and adjust programmes where necessary, to ensure pupils with different characteristic can access educational visits and extra-curricular activities. - We have provided post 16 students with bursaries to support their studies.